Publications

 (with Frederik Noack, Mushfiq Mobarak, and Olivier Deschenes)

-(with Zhenong Jin and Leikun Yin)“The Long-Run Health Consequences of Coal Power Plants.” (email for draft)
+(with Sumeet Gulati and Pushpendra Rana)“The Long-Run Health Consequences of Coal Power Plants.” (email for draft)

 (with Rohini Pande, Anish Sugathan, and Kevin Rowe)